 It is sometimes argued that our exegesis should not be influenced by scientific observations.
 We believe this view is mistaken.
 While the Bible clearly gives more specific information about our relationship to God than one could possibly deduce from natural revelation, it does not necessarily follow that our understanding of the physical world, its origin, etc., will be more clearly deduced from God's revelation in His word than His revelation in His world.
 Since both are revelations from God, and therefore, give a unified story, it seems quite permissible to consider all of the evidence (scientific as well as biblical) to be significant to the degree that each revelation can be clearly interpreted.

 The position statement was signed by everyone in attendance except the young earth advocate Henry Morris.

-Attempts in 1990 to force a young-earth view of creation into doctrinal statements and to make adherence to a young-earth interpretation a condition for church membership led both the Presbyterian Church in America (PCA) to convene a panel of scholars to study the question.
+Attempts in 1990 to force a young-earth view of creation into doctrinal statements and to make adherence to a young-earth interpretation a condition for church membership led the Presbyterian Church in America (PCA) to convene a panel of scholars to study the question.
 The panel concluded that the Genesis creation days could be faithfully interpreted as 24-hour days, long time periods, or as a literary device.
-Their reports are contained on the web site pcahistory.org/creation/report.html.
+Their report can be found on the web site pcahistory.org/creation/report.html.
 In March of 1999 the faculty of Westminster Seminary (Philadelphia) issued a statement on the days of creation in which they affirmed that belief in a literal 24-hour interpretation of the creations days is not a requirement for Christian orthodoxy.